 US health official reveals fentanyl almost killed his son

-Dr. Robert Redfield Jr. called the opioid crisis “personal” in a speech to the National Association of County and City Health Officials.
+“For me, it’s personal.
+I almost lost one of my children from it,” Dr. Robert Redfield Jr. told the annual conference of the National Association of County and City Health Officials.

-Redfield talked about his son briefly while outlining is priorities for the U.S. Centers for Disease Control and Prevention, where he started as director in March.
+Redfield mentioned his younger son while talking about his priorities for the U.S. Centers for Disease Control and Prevention, where he started as director in March.
+He listed the opioid crisis first, calling it “the public health crisis of our time.”

-The CDC says about 70,000 Americans died of drug overdoses last year.
-That’s a 10 per cent increase from the year before.
+About 70,000 Americans died of drug overdoses last year, according to preliminary CDC numbers released last week.
+That’s a 10 percent increase from the year before.